tsuku-dev/tsuku/docs/DESIGN-dependency-pattern.md

 ## Implementation Plan

-### Milestone Evaluation

-An initial analysis suggested 4 milestones (core resolution, overrides, runtime integration, cleanup).
-After further analysis, we're **consolidating to 2 milestones** because:

-1. **Core + overrides are tightly coupled**: Override mechanisms can't be tested without core resolution
-2. **Runtime + cleanup are naturally sequential**: Once wrappers work, bootstrap removal is straightforward

-### Recommended Milestone Structure
+### Implementation Structure

+This feature is delivered as a **single milestone** with multiple implementation phases.
+The phases are ordered for incremental development but all are required to deliver user value.

-#### Milestone 1: Dependency Resolution Foundation
+#### Phase 1: Core Resolution

-Combines core resolution + overrides because they're architecturally inseparable.

-**Scope:**
+Build the foundation for dependency resolution.

-- `ActionDeps` struct and registry
+- `ActionDeps` struct and `ActionDependencies` registry
 - Resolution algorithm with precedence rules
+- Transitive resolution with cycle detection (max depth 10)
+- Version constraint parsing

+#### Phase 2: Override Mechanisms

+Add escape hatches for edge cases.

 - Step-level `runtime_dependencies` override
-- Recipe-level version pinning
+- Recipe-level `dependencies` version pinning
-- Transitive resolution with cycle detection
-- Validation and error messages
+- Validation and helpful error messages

-**Acceptance:**
-- [ ] All ecosystem actions registered with correct deps
-- [ ] Override syntax works for step and recipe level
-- [ ] Transitive deps resolve correctly (pipx -> python-standalone)
-- [ ] Cycles detected with clear error

-#### Milestone 2: Runtime Integration and Cleanup
+#### Phase 3: Runtime Integration

-The user-visible milestone, including migration from legacy bootstrap code.

-**Scope:**
+Wire dependencies into the runtime - this is where users see value.

 - Wrapper script generation with runtime deps in PATH
-- State tracking of install/runtime deps
+- State tracking of install/runtime dependencies
 - `tsuku info` dependency tree display
-- Uninstall handles dependency graph
+- Uninstall warns about dependents

+#### Phase 4: Migration and Cleanup

+Remove legacy code and validate recipes.

 - Remove `EnsureNpm()`, `EnsurePipx()`, etc. from actions
 - Audit recipes for edge cases needing overrides
 - Update documentation

-**Acceptance:**
+### Acceptance Criteria

+All phases must be complete for the milestone to deliver value:

+- [ ] All ecosystem actions registered with correct deps
+- [ ] Override syntax works for step and recipe level
+- [ ] Transitive deps resolve correctly (pipx -> python-standalone)
+- [ ] Cycles detected with clear error
 - [ ] Wrappers prepend runtime dep paths
 - [ ] state.json records both dep types
 - [ ] `tsuku info <tool>` shows dependency tree